aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb/enable-different-gridweb-modes/_index.md

 {{% /alert %}}
 ## **Session Mode**
-The Aspose.Cells.GridWeb control holds sheet data in the User Session of the web server between each requests of a web user.
-It means that GridWeb control always works in Session mode by default.
-However, if you're not working in Session mode, switch it on by setting GridWEb control#s SessionMode property to SessionMode.Session.
+The Aspose.Cells.GridWeb control holds sheet data in the user session of the web server between each request of a web user.
+It means that the GridWeb control always works in Session mode by default.
+However, if you're not working in Session mode, switch it on by setting the GridWeb control's SessionMode property to `SessionMode.Session`.

-The below example shows how to enable session mode programmatically
+The below example shows how to enable session mode programmatically.

-{{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-GridWebBasics-ApplySessionModes.aspx-ApplySesionMode.cs" >}}
+{{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-GridWebBasics-ApplySessionModes.aspx-ApplySessionMode.cs" >}}
 ## **Sessionless Mode**
-We have already discussed that Session mode approach provides the best performance by using a user session to load and store sheet data.
+We have already discussed that the Session mode approach provides the best performance by using a user session to load and store sheet data.
 It does, however, consume server memory.
-So, if there are large number of concurrent users then memory problems may arise.
-To save server memory and support large number of concurrent users, consider the Sessionless mode.
+So, if there are a large number of concurrent users, memory problems may arise.
+To save server memory and support a large number of concurrent users, consider the Sessionless mode.

-Sessionless mode can be turned on by setting the GridWeb control's SessionMode property to SessionMode.ViewState.
+Sessionless mode can be turned on by setting the GridWeb control's SessionMode property to `SessionMode.ViewState`.

-The below example shows how to enable sessionless mode programmatically
+The below example shows how to enable sessionless mode programmatically.

-{{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-GridWebBasics-ApplySessionModes.aspx-ApplySesionlessMode.cs" >}}
+{{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-GridWebBasics-ApplySessionModes.aspx-ApplySessionlessMode.cs" >}}

 {{% alert color="primary" %}}

-IMPORTANT: When the GridWeb's SessionMode property is set to SessionMode.ViewState, the grid stores data in the page's ViewState.
-That means the rendered page is larger, and consumes more network traffic.
+IMPORTANT: When the GridWeb's SessionMode property is set to `SessionMode.ViewState`, the grid stores data in the page's ViewState.
+That means the rendered page is larger and consumes more network traffic.

 {{% /alert %}} {{% alert color="primary" %}}